CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/execute-non-query.md

 #### DML (Data Manipulation Language)

-The Data Manipulation Language are the SQL commands that deal with the manipulation of data present in the database.
+The Data Manipulation Language is the SQL command that deals with the manipulation of data present in the database.
 Examples of DML commands include:

 * INSERT